 We would like to thank all participants for a wonderful, first online, Colourtalk organised by ICA-Belgium.

-We are proud to present to you the founder of the ICD Maria João Durão.
+We are proud to present to you the coordinator of the ICD Maria João Durão.
 In 2008 she launched the idea of an ICD to the International Colour Association (AIC).
 The proposal was agreed in 2009 among the members of this society, which is composed of associations and members representing more than 30 countries.
-Maria will share some thoughts about how she came to the idea of an International Day of Colour and how she sees the future of ICD.
-Maria is Professor of Architecture, Head and prof. of the Master Course in Colour in Architecture of the Faculty of Architecture, Lisbon Technical University.
-Vice-President for Portugal of the International Association of Colour Consultants/Designers and President of The Portuguese Colour Association.
+Maria João will share some thoughts about the process involved in the establishment of an International Colour Day and how she sees the future of ICD.
+Maria João is Professor at the School of Architecture, Lisbon University where she is Head of the Colour Laboratory since 2004.
+She is The Portuguese Colour Association Honorary President, International Colour Association Committee Member from 2013 to 2017, and Vice-President for Portugal of the International Association of Colour Consultants/Designers – North America.

 María Boto & Heleen Sintobin will join us with a talk about Ecology of Color.
 Research journey from nature to materiality.
 In living beings, colors come from pigments and structures.
 This research aims to become a bridge between nature and design by dissecting this bases of color generation and translating them into an applicable and sustainable material.
 María is a researcher at KASK/School of Arts of University College Ghent, where she is responsible for Laboratorium: the experimental lab for art/design and biotechnology of KASK together with Heleen Sintobin.
 Heleen is a designer who holds a deep appreciation for craft practices and the mastering of technique.
 She is a design researcher at Laboratorium, biolab of KASK and a lecturer at Autonomous Design in KASK.